watertrans/GlyphLoader/README.md

 ### 0.1.2-alpha

 - Add support for TrueType glyph outline in glyf table
-- Add support fot OpenType glyph outline in CFF table
+- Add support for OpenType glyph outline in CFF table

 ## Supported Platforms
 This library is compiled for .NET Standard 2.0.
 Supports following platforms: